nicoballarini/SubgrPlots/Readme.md

 * `/R`  R Code for functions in the package

 Dependencies:
-  diagram  polyclip  shape   spatstat  sp  UpSetR VennDiagram grid colorspace  survRM2   dplyr   geoR  gridBase  pacman  alluvial  circlize
+    alluvial,
+    circlize,
+    colorspace,
+    diagram,
+    dplyr,
+    geoR,
+    grid,
+    gridBase,
+    pacman,
+    polyclip,
+    shape,
+    sp,
+    spatstat,
+    survRM2,
+    survival,
+    UpSetR,
+    VennDiagram
 Optional:
     rgeos for the proportional area venn diagram (This package requires additional dev libraries which may not be trivial to install)